devanshi39/SE-Project-Group24_LUA_to_Python/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7071769.svg)](https://doi.org/10.5281/zenodo.7071769)
 ![GitHub Workflow Status](https://github.com/devanshi39/SE-Project-Group24/actions/workflows/python-app.yml/badge.svg?branch=main)

-ConvLua is a homework project repository for Group 24's CSC 502, Software Engineering Class.
+ConvLua is a homework project repository for Group 24's CSC 510, Software Engineering Class.
 The folders are organized in the following manner:
 LUA HW3 contains all of the primary directories and files.
 It contains the following files and folders:
 It contains the following files and folders:

 1. code: This directory contains all of the.py files that declare the LUA classes in Python.
 Some examples include cols class.py, data class.py, row class.py, and so on.
 2. data: This directory contains the homework dataset, "auto 93.csv."
 The data is in the format of a csv file.
-3. tests:
+3. tests: This directory contains the primary testing file, testEngine.py, as well as the init.py file.
-4. README.md
+4. README.md: This is the README.

 ### Installation